troglobit/uftpd/README.md

 Set `PORT` to zero (0) to disable either service.

-By default, uftpd will exit if it detects the FTP root is writable.
+New sessions are droppbed by default if uftpd detects the FTP root is writable.
 To allow writable FTP root:

     uftpd -o writable PATH